 Four Ways to Use Hand Drawn Graphics in Your Projects

-If you are not inspired yet, check out some of the ways we’ve been told people use our handwritten elements, and the way we use them every day:
+If you are not inspired yet, check out some of the ways we’ve been told people use our handwritten elements and the way we use them every day:

 - Underlining Scribbles – (Arrows, ovals, speech balloons, etc.) These are used to highlight information the same way you might if you were working on a tangible, paper document.

 - Illustrative Icons – (People, charts, etc.) They allow you to visualize your theme.
-Using these, you can enable people who are unfamiliar with your topic to create a mnemonic association to better remember the topic of and content on your slide.
+Using these, you can enable people who are unfamiliar with your topic to create a mnemonic association to better remember the topic and content on your slide.

-- Progress Indicators – (Timelines) – These are to indicate plans, projects, or even share the outline of your presentation in an organic way around the progression of time.
+- Progress Indicators – (Timelines) – These are to indicate plans, and projects, or even share the outline of your presentation in an organic way around the progression of time.

 - Diagrams – (Charts, graphs, pieces of charts & graphs) – Alternately, you may use the elements to create your very own charts and illustrations to represent your own process, structure, or relationship.

-The motive of all of the items in our hand-drawn sets, from lines to the pie charts, is to make your presentations more memorable and interesting for viewers.
+The motive of all of the items in our hand-drawn sets, from lines to pie charts, is to make your presentations more memorable and interesting for viewers.

-Using hand drawn graphics beyond PowerPoint slides
+Using hand-drawn graphics beyond PowerPoint slides

-Remember the design rules applies also with free hand drawing
+Remember the design rules applies also with freehand drawing

 Of course, when you’re using any kind of artistic embellishments you need to remember the importance of design consistency.
 Learn three design hints to make sure your diagrams are professional-looking and remain readable.